-- Nation states were emerging, and the power of the pope was waning. - The Spanish & French rulers were more centralized and powerful, and had gained control over the church in their realms (getting a cut on the proceeds, and doling out church positions to loyal nobility). - The emperor of the Holy Roman Empire, Charles V, controlled Spain, the Netherlands and Germany - but was under threat from France to the east (uncomfortable about being squeezed), and the Muslim Turks to the West. - Charles V's German holdings were particularly volatile, being a loose confederation of semi-autonomous states.
-And Saxony was one of the largest and most powerful.
-Saxony was controlled by Frederick the Wise who sponsored Luther and fostered his reforms. - Henry VIII had political aims in mind more than religious, when he proclaimed the Church of England subservient to the throne.
-He had to keep up with his powerful neighbors, and wanted to have some of the say that Lutheran Kings had over their church too (i.e., Gustavus Vasa of Sweden)
+- Nation states were emerging, and the pope's power was waning. - The Spanish & French rulers were more centralized & powerful, & had gained control over the church in their realms (getting a cut on the proceeds, & doling out church positions to loyal nobility). - The emperor of the Holy Roman Empire, Charles V, controlled Spain, the Netherlands and Germany - but was under threat from France to the east, and the Muslim Turks to the West. - Charles V's German holdings were volatile (a loose confederation of semi-autonomous states).
+Saxony was one of the largest & most powerful.
+Saxony was controlled by Frederick the Wise who sponsored Luther the reformer. - Henry VIII had political aims in mind, when he proclaimed the Church of England subservient to the throne.
+He had to keep up with other powerful rulers & wanted more say over the church, like the Lutheran kings had (i.e., Gustavus Vasa of Sweden)

-RENAISSANCE
+RENAISSANCE SCHOLARSHIP